PrivatBank

-The Public JSC PrivatBank (АТ КБ ПриватБанк) is the largest bank in Ukraine by assets.
-It was formed on 19 March 1992 and has been owned by the Government of Ukraine since 2016, after nationalisation.
+The JSC PrivatBank (АТ КБ ПриватБанк) is the largest bank in Ukraine by assets.
+It was formed on 19 March 1992 and has been owned by the Government of Ukraine since 2016, after its nationalisation.
 In early 2024, it was confirmed by the National Bank of Ukraine as one of the country's systemically important banks.

 PrivatBank has the second-largest network of branches and the largest network of ATMs and terminals among Ukrainian banks.
 As of July 2022, more than 7,000 ATMs, 11,000 payment terminals and more than 250,000 POS terminals are operating in the network.
 The national banking service network of PrivatBank includes approximately 1,200 branches.
 PrivatBank is the largest issuer and acquirer of electronic payment means in Ukraine.
 The bank operates several payment services including Privat24 and LiqPay.

 According to the British magazine The Banker, in 2016 PrivatBank ranked 16th among the largest banks in Central and Eastern Europe and 627th among the top 1000 global banks.

 As of 2024, the bank has more than 19 million active customers.